vanrein/0cpm-Firmerware/doc/porting.rst

 * glass scraper with a handle
 * soldering iron and related tools
 * wires, jumpers, access to all sorts of electronics parts
+* a thin, sharp and stiff sewing needle
 * Linux PC (Windows might work as a sub-optimal substitute)
 * useful if available: oscilloscope, logic analyser